 Experts say the two sets of numbers – builder confidence and home construction – once tracked closely together.
 However, in 2012 during the depths of the worst housing crash in history, the numbers seemed to distance themselves from each other – having less correlation than they once did.
 While builder and consumer optimism started its steady recovery, the actual homebuilding market continued to suffer.
 Some experts offer the theory that it was simply the result of a basic business psychology – and a little human nature.
 Homebuilders, because they are entrepreneurs at their core, were more optimistic during the recession than the market may have reflected.
 This optimism, some argue, is necessary and expected – homebuilders lacking optimism about the market’s future would’ve had to consider another profession for their livelihood.
 Simply put, it’s difficult – if not impossible – to be in a business and not be one of its biggest supporting cheerleaders.
 Still, too, some insiders say the monthly builders’ sentiment published by the NAHB is slanted more towards the smaller, custom homebuilder and, as a result, the data is somewhat skewed.
 The NAHB website cites its surveys as being comprised of three component parts: current sales, expected sales over the next six months and current buyer traffic.
 The NAHB says the survey is a “weighted average of separate… indices for these three key single-family series.”

-Also of Interest - Boston North Shore Real Estate: Cottages Are Popular Choice
+Also of Interest - Is the Boston North Shore Real Estate Seller's Market Over?

 Some experts familiar with both the NAHB and other independent surveys say with different weighting the findings can favor the larger-volume nationally-known builders.
 One such survey, published by a well-known real estate consulting firm issued this opinion: “We asked the same three questions that the NAHB asks at the same time of 311 homebuilders overseeing 11 percent of all U.S. new home sales.
 Builders told us sales and expected sales are better than average, and traffic is slightly worse than average.
 Since the builder responses were virtually identical to the responses last month and last year, and this survey is weighted 59 percent to actual sales rather than sales expectations and buyer traffic, (we are) surprised by the sharp increase in the [NAHB] index.”